 If you’re looking to cut down on steps in your skin care routine, you can also opt for a moisturizer with SPF in it rather than a separate moisturizer and sunscreen.
 “We tend to apply moisturizers similarly to how we apply sunscreen 一 with a thicker layer,” Henry explains.
 “I would suggest applying a moisturizer with SPF in a thick layer if you’re using it as SPF.”

-We love the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30 because it’s hydrating, works to address fine lines and wrinkles, and provides necessary SPF protection.
+We love the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30 because it’s hydrating, lightweight, works to address fine lines and wrinkles, and provides broad-spectrum SPF 30 protection.

-While applying makeup with SPF alone will not provide the proper sun protection your skin needs, there’s no harm in layering sunscreen and makeup with SPF.
+While applying sunscreen foundation alone will not provide the proper sun protection your skin needs, there’s no harm in layering sunscreen and makeup with SPF.
 Who doesn’t want as much sun protection as possible?
 Check out some of our favorite foundations with SPF below.

 This longwearing, medium-to-full coverage foundation beautifully blurs imperfections while providing SPF 25 protection for the skin.
 It’s breathable, non-comedogenic and suitable for all skin types.

-Written By: Alyssa Kaplan, Photography: Chaunte Vaughn, Senior Art Direction: Melissa San Vicente-Landestoy, Senior Visual Designer: Hannah Packer, Associate Creative Producer: Becca Solovay, Makeup Artist: Jonet Williamson, Hair Stylist: Akihisa Yamaguchi, Wardrobe Assistant: Victoria Ochoa, Digital Tech: Kyle Thompson, Model: AnnChristine Velazquez
+Updated by: Shalwah Evans, Written by: Alyssa Kaplan, Photography: Chaunte Vaughn, Senior Art Direction: Melissa San Vicente-Landestoy, Senior Visual Designer: Hannah Packer, Associate Creative Producer: Becca Solovay, Makeup Artist: Jonet Williamson, Hair Stylist: Akihisa Yamaguchi, Wardrobe Assistant: Victoria Ochoa, Digital Tech: Kyle Thompson, Model: AnnChristine Velazquez